 Common pricing strategies

-- Often used for new products and services, especially technology.
+- Often used for new products and services, especially technology where the product is deemed rare and high quality.

 - The initial price is set high and attracts 'early-adopters' who want the product or service now and are willing to pay.